 Recent DOJ Efforts: Largest Hiring in Decades

-- Earlier this summer, DOJ announced the largest increase in Assistant US Attorneys in decades. - Nearly 1/3rd of the new hires were hired to specifically focus on affirmative civil enforcement-or qui tam/whistleblower cases.
+- Last year, DOJ announced the largest increase in Assistant US Attorneys in decades. - Nearly 1/3rd of the new hires were hired to specifically focus on affirmative civil enforcement-or qui tam/whistleblower cases.